the-turing-way/the-turing-way/dissemination_plan.md

 - @alex_morley
 - @martinoreilly

 ## Workshops
 The project team will aim to organise 2 workshops.
-Details are still under discussion.
+Details are still under discussion and will be covered in relevant issues and documents.